openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 *boolean* or *Boolean*.

-Type of the conditional expression is determined as the union of types of the second and the third expressions then normalized according to the process (see :ref:`Union Types Normalization`).
-So, if types of the second and the third expressions are the same then this type will be the type of the conditional expression.
+Type of the conditional expression is determined as the union of types of the second and the third expressions further normalized in accordance with the process discussed in :ref:`Union Types Normalization`.
+If the second and the third expressions are of the same type, then this is the type of the conditional expression.

-The following steps are performed while evaluation of conditional expression occurs at runtime:
+The following steps are performed as the evaluation of a conditional expression occurs at runtime:

 #.
 The first operand expression of a conditional expression is
    evaluated.
 The unboxing conversion is performed on the result if necessary.
-If unsuccessful then conditional expression evaluation is unsuccessful too.
+If the unboxing conversion fails, then so does the evaluation of the conditional expression.

 #.
 If the value of the first operand is ``true``, then the second operand
-   expression is evaluated otherwise the third operand expression is evaluated.
-   The successfully evaluated result is the result of the conditional expression.
+   expression is evaluated.
+Otherwise, the third operand expression is evaluated.
+The result of successful evaluation is the result of the conditional expression.

-Examples below present different scenarios using standalone expressions:
+The examples below represent different scenarios with standalone expressions:

 .. code-block:: typescript
    :linenos: